 Dealing with people that are negative or passive aggressive are some of the most challenging relationships.
 Just being around someone who complains, whines or just doesn’t say anything can cause you to feel frustrated, angry or even helpless.

-This new release on improving intercultural employee relations will serve to boost productivity by developing cultural capability and navigating today’s global workforce.
+The values or norms of other cultures are not always obvious to us.
+This pogram on improving intercultural employee relations will serve to boost productivity by developing cultural capability and navigating today’s global workforce.

 Provide employees with the tools they need to recognize, respond to, and resolve difficult interactions that stem from individual and cultural differences.
 Employees will come away with a new appreciation for their personal responsibility in promoting a respectful workplace.